keithy/bashaform/README.md

 root@honey1:~#
 ```

-## Install anything - self-extracting archive packages

-A simple mechanism for installing an overlay of files onto the new system is provided via, `makeself` the self-extracting archive utility.

 ## Debug/Log levels

 Environment variables `QUIET, VERBOSE, DEBUG` control output

+## Install anything - self-extracting archive packages

+A simple mechanism for installing an overlay of files onto the new system will be provided via, `makeself` the self-extracting archive utility.